xinjie-liu/AutoEncodingBayesianInverseGames.jl/README.md

 This repository contains code for our paper at WAFR 2024: [Auto-Encoding Bayesian Inverse Games](https://arxiv.org/pdf/2402.08902).
 We propose an **end-to-end differentiable** pipeline that embeds a **differentiable Nash game solver** into a **generative model** for multi-modal uncertainty inference in multi-agent scenarios.
 For more information, please visit our [project website](https://xinjie-liu.github.io/projects/bayesian-inverse-games/).

-To differentiate through a game solver, we analytically derive gradient from optimality conditions of the game based on the implicit function theorem.
+To differentiate through a game solver, we analytically derive gradient from the optimality conditions of the game based on the implicit function theorem.
 For more details, please refer to our [prior work](https://xinjie-liu.github.io/projects/game/).

 <a href ="https://arxiv.org/abs/2402.08902"><img src="https://xinjie-liu.github.io/assets/img/liu2024wafr_teaser.png"></a>